 But we all know this rarely happens.
 Whenever a YouTube ad pops up and shields you from your favorite video, what do you usually do?
 You immediately glue your eyes to the skip button's countdown clock and wait … until those lingering seconds finally slug by.

-Fortunately, the six second pre-roll ad better engages viewers.
-When YouTube plays such a short ad for them, it's not as annoying as a full length ad.
+Fortunately, the six-second pre-roll ad engages viewers without testing their patience.
+When YouTube plays such a short ad for them, it's not as annoying as a full-length ad.
 And when brands craft these ads into fast, captivating stories, they can resonate well with audiences.

 This lets YouTube sustain their ad business while helping brands create a more enjoyable and memorable user experience for its viewers.